 Designer

-Big fashion houses, like Dior and Chanel, are considered designers in the world of fragrances.
-These big brands are usually purchased in major boutiques and retail stores.
+Big fashion houses, such as Dior and Chanel, are considered designers in the fragrance world.
+These major brands are typically purchased in major boutiques and retail stores.

-These fashion houses manufacture other products in addition to fragrances, such as:
+These fashion houses manufacture other products besides fragrances, such as:

 - watches